 was actually the composer’s first ballet score.
 It was commissioned in 1875 by the Moscow Imperial Theater, now the Bolshoi Theatre.
 Tschaikovsky, who thought that ballet was “the most innocent, the most moral of the arts,” suggested the libretto.
 Years earlier, as a family entertainment, he had composed a short ballet based on a German fairy tale about a wicked sorcerer who turns young girls into birds.

-Amazingly, the choreographer of the 1877 Moscow premiere (not Petipa) was not inspired by Tschaikovsky's glorious music, the conductor didn't like the score either, and the ballerina declared it too difficult to dance to and substituted her favorite music and choreography from other ballets.
+Reportedly, the choreographer of the 1877 Moscow premiere (Julius Reisinger) was not inspired by Tschaikovsky’s glorious music, the conductor didn’t like the score either, and the ballerina declared it too difficult to dance to and substituted her favorite music and choreography from other ballets.
 The composer blamed himself for the failure and would not write another ballet score for 12 years.
 When he resumed, it was to compose The Sleeping Beauty

 in 1890 and The Nutcracker

 in 1892.
 Tschaikovsky died the following year.
-As a memorial, the Imperial Theater in St. Petersburg mounted a production of just the first lakeside scene, Tschaikovsky's second act, where the Prince meets the Swan Queen.
-Czar Nicholas II was so impressed by the new choreography of Petipa's assistant Lev Ivanov that he ordered the entire ballet be produced, with Petipa staging the first and third acts.
-It is this 1885 St. Petersburg production with the dual role of Odette and Odile that is the basis for the classic ballet we see today.
+As a memorial, the Imperial Theater in St. Petersburg mounted a production of just the first lakeside scene, Tschaikovsky’s second act, where the Prince meets the Swan Queen.
+Czar Nicholas II was so impressed by the new choreography of Petipa’s assistant Lev Ivanov that he ordered the entire ballet be produced, with Petipa staging the first and third acts.
+It is this 1985 St. Petersburg production with the dual role of Odette and Odile that is the basis for most productions of the ballet we see today.

 While retaining the well-known set pieces from the traditional version by Petipa and Ivanov, Mr. Martins has imbued his production of Swan Lake